-Issues for discussion
+Issues for discussion by the ISWGNA

-- 1. Does the Committee agree with the recommendation treatments for repos, securities lending, gold swaps and gold loans or deposits? - 2.
-Does the Committee agree that the treatment of the payment in a securities lending transaction and gold loans or deposits requires more consideration? - 3.
-Does the Committee agree that further work on the practical dimensions on reverse transactions be undertaken (including the development of estimates of the size of the market and the degree of mismeasurment)? - 4.
-Does the Committee agree that the issues raised in this paper should be taken to the InterSecretariat Working Group on National Accounts?
+- 1. Does the ISWGNA agree with the Committee on which recommendations for the treatments for repos, securities lending, gold swaps and gold loans or deposits should be adopted? - 2.
+Does the ISWGNA consider that the treatment of the payment of the fee in a securities lending transaction and gold loans or deposits requires more consideration? - 3.
+Does the ISWGNA agree that further work on the practical dimensions on reverse transactions be undertaken (including the development of estimates of the size of the market and the degree of mismeasurement)?